fdibartolo/blexchain/README.md

 ### Submit a transaction

-Even though any http client can be use to post to the api to submit a transaction, there is a mix task available for that as well (easier, right?).
+Even though any http client can be used to make post requests to the api in order to submit transactions, there is a mix task available for that as well (easier, right?).
 All three arguments must be specified, i.e.

 `$ docker exec node3 mix blexchain.transfer from:172.18.0.2 to:172.18.0.3 amount:100`

-`from` and `to` are the peer ip addresses whose nodes are listening on.
+`from` and `to` are the peer ip addresses whose nodes are running on.

 `node3` can actually be __any__ node in the network

 ---